awesomeWM/awesome/docs/89-NEWS.md

 <center> <img src="../images/AUTOGEN_wibox_logo_logo_and_name.svg" /> </center>

 Awesome 4.0 is the first release of the v4 API level, breaking the proven v3.5 API level after 4 years.
-This requires to port existing user configuration and extensions to the new API.
+This requires to port the existing user configuration and extensions to the new API.

-This document offer an overview of the new features and required changes for existing users.
+This document offers an overview of the new features and required changes for existing users.

 ## New features

-### Inputs related
+### Input

 #### Mouse move and resize handlers